 Current projects

-Research project funded by the Polish National Science Center (grant Opus)
+Research project funded by the Polish National Science Center (grant SONATA BIS 15)

 Quantitative Political Research Workshop series